 [Section 23 inserted by No. 22 of 2012 s.
 24.]

-24. Advisory committees
+24. Advisory committees, establishing etc.

 (1) The Minister may establish committees to provide advice or assistance to the Minister or the FES Commissioner or both of them on matters relevant to the operation or administration of the emergency services Acts.